NJUaaron/ExcelAutoProcess/README.md

 | John  | doctor            | 153-96524678 |
 | Fred  | lawyer            |              |

+(Notice that we still don't know Fred's phone number, because Fred's information doesn't exist in sheet A)

 ## How to Run in Python Environment